This page is divided into TWO sections:

 I hope this helps!
 Ann in the UK

-Below is a 5-page EPI Brochure produced by Craig and revised 8-2014.
+Below is a 6-page EPI Brochure originally produced and periodically updated by Craig.
 Craig is one of our EPI FORUM members living in Australia and has listed specific EPI resources in Australia in an effort to help other Australians better manage this dreaded condition.
-Click on this link for your copy of this comprehensive 6 page brochure and share it with your vet: Aussie EPI Brochure (Version: 3rd October 2016).
+Click on the following link for your copy of this comprehensive 6 page brochure and share it with your vet: Aussie EPI Brochure (Version: 3rd October 2016).

 The EPI medications used in the USA for treating EPI are simply not always available elsewhere in the world...
 We often have to research what IS available elsewhere and modify recommended EPI treatment with what is available (such as enzymes, antibiotics, grain-free food, B12 supplementation) in other countries.